waelhammoudeh/overpass-4-slackware/Extract_and_Planet_Change_Files/OP_FROM_PLANET.md

 ### Overpass Database Update From Planet Server

 In this file I provide scripts and explain how to update an overpass database from open street map planet servers.
-This gives you another option to updating your database other than Geofabrik servers.
+This gives you another option to update your database other than Geofabrik servers.

 Few points to keep in mind before I expalin the process.
 Working with extract data